acrucetta/mente/src/md/now.md

-## My now page
+## What I'm up to now

-Things I'm learning now
+Things I'm learning
 - Algorithms & Data Structures
 - Structure and Interpretation of Computer Languages (SICP)